 Potential Long Term Impact

 Since 2002, Primeros Pasos has witnessed significant decreases in malnutrition and parasitic infection rates for area children and adults.
-In 2011, the Clinic gave medical attention to more than 8,000 individuals who would have otherwise received little to no care.
+In 2013, the Clinic gave medical attention to 3478 walk in patients and 2322 primary school students who would have otherwise received little to no care.
 Through continued access to healthcare and health education, Primeros Pasos looks to reach all 15,000 Valley residents with quality medical services and health education.

 Total Funding Goal: $80,500